Mathematical Framework for Custom Reward Functions in Job Application Evaluation using Reinforcement Learning: Literature Survey

 \section{Literature Survey}

-Traditionally, the recruitment technology was a compromise between efficiency and effectiveness of automated screening and human evaluation respectively.
-Traditional Applicant Tracking System (ATS) were the most popular and were not immune to criticism due to their reliance on strict keyword-matching.
-Van Esch et al.~\cite{vanesch2021job} note that this weakness can cause them to unwillingly filter out qualified applicants because of tiny semantic signals which can also be observed in recent research problems on the topic of algorithmic bias in hiring by Albaroudi et al.~\cite{albaroudi2024comprehensive}.
+Traditionally, recruiting technologies have represented a trade-off between the effectiveness of automated screening and the fine-grained judgment of human evaluators.
+This domain has long been dominated by Applicant Tracking Systems (ATS), which have received persistent criticism due to their reliance on strict keyword-based filtering.
+Prior studies have demonstrated that such systems may inadvertently discriminate against qualified candidates because of subtle semantic mismatches~\cite{vanesch2021job}, a limitation further supported by recent investigations into algorithmic bias in hiring processes~\cite{albaroudi2024comprehensive}.
+This deficiency has motivated continued research into more advanced machine learning techniques capable of capturing deeper semantic relationships between resumes and job descriptions.

-This is the constraint that has seen the pursuit of more advanced ways of machine learning capable of extending the semantic associations.
-Previous works focused on enabling a more linguistic understanding of resumes and job descriptions using Transformer-based approaches and deep learning embeddings like BERT and GPT~\cite{chavan2024enhancing}.
-Despite the fact that these neural embedding methods have significantly improved the matching performance, there is a tendency toward the expansion of models, which has questioned the cost of calculation.

-More recently, such a change has been in the spotlight with Belcak et al.~\cite{belcak2025small} reporting that such a shift has occurred, and the focus has shifted to the potential of Small Language Models (SLMs) to possess an appealing balance between performance and efficiency of domain-specific tasks like resume evaluation.
-This challenges the old-time belief that bigger models are always better and that domain-specific fine-tuning is important.
+Early efforts in this direction leveraged transformer-based architectures and neural embeddings, including BERT-style and GPT-style models, to improve linguistic representation and matching accuracy~\cite{chavan2024enhancing}.
+While these approaches significantly enhanced performance, they also introduced a trend toward increasingly larger models, raising concerns related to computational cost, scalability, and real-world feasibility.
+More recent findings, particularly those reported by Belcak et al.~\cite{belcak2025small}, suggest a paradigm shift toward Small Language Models (SLMs) as a compelling alternative.
+These studies demonstrate that domain-specific fine-tuning, rather than sheer model size, plays a critical role in achieving strong performance, challenging the assumption that larger models universally outperform smaller ones.

-Simultaneously, Reinforcement Learning from Human Feedback (RLHF), firstly introduced in the literature by Stiennon et al.~\cite{stiennon2020learning} and Ouyang et al.~\cite{ouyang2022training}, has become an effective framework of creative language model-dependent model tuning.
-Recent methods, like Group Relative Policy Optimization (GRPO), proposed by Shao et al.~\cite{shao2024deepseekmath}, have demonstrated their potential of enhancing the cost-effectiveness of this alignment process.
+In parallel, Reinforcement Learning from Human Feedback (RLHF) has emerged as a powerful framework for aligning language models with human preferences, as introduced by Stiennon et al.~\cite{stiennon2020learning} and Ouyang et al.~\cite{ouyang2022training}.
+Building upon this foundation, more recent optimization techniques such as Group-Relative Policy Optimization (GRPO) proposed by Shao et al.~\cite{shao2024deepseekmath} have demonstrated improved efficiency and stability in alignment processes.